 Will Hidden Iceland be running tours to the volcano?

-However, you can get in touch with us at firstname.lastname@example.org or submit a private tour form and we can arrange something specific for you.
+However, if there’s no availability you can get in touch with us at firstname.lastname@example.org or submit a private tour form and we can arrange something specific for you.
 Planning a private trip to the volcano is something that we will take care and caution in planning.
 Only once we have confirmation from the Icelandic Authorities on any given day will we go ahead with the visit.

 We are well versed in wilderness terrain, glaciers, ice caves, weather exposure and hold a comprehensive safety management plan.
 Not to mention, proud holders of the Vakinn Quality and Environmental Certificate.
 Now our safety management plan must include volcanic eruptions too.
 Assessing and mitigating risk is our top priority for any trip but with careful planning we believe we can visit the volcano safely, under direction of the Icelandic Authorities.
 However, please bear in mind that there will always be risk, like many of our tours, when entering an unknown wilderness terrain.